ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 This I will do.

-The first stop on my path is to reach out to Tamara and see what her friends and high countanences on the astral plane have to say.
+The first stop on my path is to reach out to Tamara (who also makes jewelry and has an Etsy shop [here](https://www.etsy.com/shop/theorderofangels)) and see what her friends and high countenances on the astral plane have to say.
 My specific question
 was: "should I pursue the more ambitious hike in the USA?"

 Tamara draws 6 cards, laying them out as the first of 4 rows...